stella-systems/stellanow-sdk-csharp/README.md

 * Message queuing to handle any network instability
 * Authentication management (login and automatic token refreshing)
 * Easy interface to send different types of messages
+* Per-message callbacks for notification of successful message sending
 * Extensibility options for more specific needs

 ## Getting Started